Deploy to Heroku

 ||Heroku app name|

-You can define this environment variable at either the repository or team level.
+You can define these variable at the deployment environment, repository, or team level.
 The example below is shown with a repository environment variable.

 Step 2: Configure your Pipeline to do a full clone